arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/post_api_collection.md

 sequence.

 @RESTSTRUCT{allowUserKeys,post_api_collection_opts,boolean,required,}
-if set to `true`, then it is allowed to supply own key values in the `_key` attribute of a document.
-If set to `false`, then the key generator will solely be responsible for generating keys and supplying own key values in the `_key` attribute of documents is considered an error.
+If set to `true`, then you are allowed to supply own key values in the `_key` attribute of a document.
+If set to `false`, then the key generator is solely be responsible for generating keys and an error is raised if you supply own key values in the `_key` attribute of documents.

 @RESTSTRUCT{increment,post_api_collection_opts,integer,required,int64}
 increment value for `autoincrement` key generator.
 Not used for other key